Earth-friendly, Community-friendly, and People-friendly hotel

 Our Contribution to the Reduction of Social and Environmental Impact

-From May 2022, all day dining ‘ORIGAMI’ has been effectively working towards achieving the Sustainable Development Goals (SDGs) set up in 2015 by the United Nations.
+From May 2022, all day dining ‘ORIGAMI’ ,from April 2023 Japanese Restaurant "Suiren",Chinese Restaurant "Star Hill",has been effectively working towards achieving the Sustainable Development Goals (SDGs) set up in 2015 by the United Nations.
 Focussing on three key perspectives - procurement, environment and society, we are pursuing sustainability through the hotel’s food offering, developing menus that include plant-based food as well as locally produced and seasonal ingredients.

 Green Coin Program (participated by Tokyu Hotels)